-Effective October 1, 2015 all TRICARE beneficiaries with the exception of Active Duty Service Members, must obtain select “brand name maintenance drugs” through either their military pharmacy or through the TRICARE Pharmacy Home Delivery Program.
+All TRICARE beneficiaries with the exception of Active Duty Service Members (ADSM), must obtain select “brand name maintenance drugs” through either their military pharmacy or through the TRICARE Pharmacy Home Delivery Program.

-- Military hospitals and clinics on bases/posts generally have their own pharmacy and offer the least expensive option for TRICARE and the beneficiary (no copay or cost share) to fill prescriptions.
-However, many formularies vary.
-The beneficiary can verify availability.
+Military hospitals and clinics on bases/posts generally have their own pharmacy and offer the least expensive prescription option.
 E-prescribe is an electronic prescribing capability for civilian providers to send prescription orders directly to a military hospital or clinic pharmacy.
-Learn more

-- TRICARE pharmacy home delivery is the preferred option for beneficiaries if the military hospital or clinic pharmacy does not have the particular drug prescribed available.
+TRICARE Pharmacy Home Delivery is the preferred option for beneficiaries if the military facility pharmacy does not have the drug prescribed.
 All prescriptions filled through home delivery must have the prescriber’s handwritten signature.
-Member Choice Centers help TRICARE beneficiaries to transfer their current military pharmacy or retail pharmacy maintenance medication prescriptions to home delivery.